pjanec/Assed/docs/Inheritance and templating.md

 ### **2\.
 How It Works: The Resolution Engine**

 The magic behind Structural Inheritance is the **Resolution Engine** (the resolveInheritedCollection function).
-When you ask for the final list of children for a specific asset (e.g., all Node assets within ProductionEnv), the engine performs a hierarchical merge.
+When you ask for the final list of children for a specific asset (e.g., all Node assets within ProductionDistro), the engine performs a hierarchical merge.

 The engine follows three simple but powerful rules, in order: